-1.1 Introduction and Purpose1
+1.1 Introduction and Purpose

-This specification is part of the DOCSIS family of specifications developed by Cable Television Laboratories (CableLabs).
-In particular, this specification is part of a series of specifications that define the fifth generation of high-speed data-over-cable systems, commonly referred to as the DOCSIS 3.1 specifications.
-This specification was developed for the benefit of the cable industry, and includes contributions by operators and vendors from North and South America, Europe, and other regions.
+This specification is part of the DOCSIS® family of specifications developed by Cable Television Laboratories (CableLabs).
+In particular, this specification is part of a series of specifications that define the fourth generation of high-speed data-over-cable systems.
+This specification was developed for the benefit of the cable industry, and includes contributions by operators and vendors from North America, Europe, and other regions.